Know what you’re buying

 A proctored exam against published objectives

 A vendor certification means you sat a proctored exam that tests a published set of objectives.
 It signals you passed that exam — not a salary, a job, or a guarantee.
-Each page below shows the exam’s real cost, its RoleMath Difficulty Score, and the cited objectives.
+Each page below shows the exam’s real cost, the experience its vendor asks for, and the cited objectives.

 - AWS Certified AI Practitioner